Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy: Method

 \subsection{System Overview}

-As shown in Fig.~\ref{fig:framework}, Super-LIO is a tightly coupled LiDAR--IMU odometry that follows an iterated error-state Kalman filter (IESKF) formulation~\cite{fast_lio}, while introducing two efficiency-centric modules: (i) OctVox, a sparse hash map that stores at most eight incrementally averaged representatives per voxel for explicit density control and incremental denoising (Sec.~\ref{sec:subvoxel}); and (ii) a HKNN correspondence module that exploits subvoxel octant symmetry and a near-to-far subvoxel traversal order to restrict neighbor search to a small local neighborhood (Sec.~\ref{sec:hknn}).
-After IMU-aided de-skewing, each scan is downsampled via a center-based selection strategy that better preserves spatial distribution than standard voxel filters; the selected points are then used both to form scan-to-map point-to-plane residuals for IESKF and to update the OctVox map.
+As shown in Fig.~\ref{fig:framework}, Super-LIO is a tightly coupled LiDAR-Inertial Odometry that follows an iterated error-state Kalman filter (IESKF) formulation~\cite{fast_lio}, while introducing two efficiency-centric modules: (i) OctVox, a sparse hash map that stores at most eight incrementally averaged representatives per voxel for explicit density control and incremental denoising (Sec.~\ref{sec:subvoxel}); and (ii) HKNN, a correspondence module that uses precomputed traversal lists and subvoxel symmetry to accelerate neighbor search within a small local neighborhood (Sec.~\ref{sec:hknn}).
+After IMU-aided de-skewing, each scan is downsampled via a center-based selection strategy that better preserves original measurements than standard voxel filters; the selected points are then used both to form scan-to-map point-to-plane residuals for IESKF and to update the OctVox map.